| So how are we finding life in NZ? You've

 plus street entertainers at every major square - all giving an impression

+of a vibrant fun-loving culture.
 We have managed to get out of Auckland once

 or twice, (we're saving ourselves up for the grand Kiwi experience next